Richard Prum: Life and work

 Prum describes himself as "an evolutionary ornithologist with broad interests in diverse topics, including phylogenetics, behavior, feathers, structural coloration, evolution and development, sexual selection, and historical biogeography."

 Prum grew up in rural Vermont.
-He received his bachelor degree at Harvard University in 1983 and completed his doctorate at the University of Michigan at Ann Arbor in 1989.
+He received his bachelor's degree at Harvard University in 1983 and completed his doctorate at the University of Michigan at Ann Arbor in 1989.
 He then worked at the American Museum of Natural History until 1991, when he became a professor in the Department of Ecology and Evolutionary Biology at the University of Kansas.
 After gradually losing his hearing throughout the early 1990s due to illness, Prum moved from primarily doing field work to conducting research on plumage pigmentation, feather evolution, and Darwin's sexual selection theory.
 Prum was a Fulbright scholar to Brazil in 2001, and he was awarded a Guggenheim Fellowship in 2007 and a MacArthur Fellowship in 2009.

 He released The Evolution of Beauty: How Darwin's Forgotten Theory of Mate Choice Shapes the Animal World – And Us, a book on the role of beauty in natural selection, in 2017.
 In 2021, he received the Lewis Thomas Prize for his "exceptional writing".